starkfell/100DaysOfIaC/articles/day.57.postgres.db.md

 ## Day 57 -  The Ultimate Pipeline-friendly Azure DB for PostgreSQL Script

 With Azure DB for PostgreSQL, you can deploy the Postgres version of your choice, with the compute .
 We've talked repeatedly about the flexibility of using Azure CLI (bash) in your day-to-day, non-prod releases.
 Today, we offer a script, designed to run in a release pipeline in Azure Pipelines, and by request, we've left in Azure KeyVault integration for storing secrets related to the Postgres instance.
+I've used this in a release pipeline with great results.

 This performs the following configuration of your Azure PostgreSQL instance, including: